jiem/my-common/README.md

     }, true);

-### Publish a module with `exports`
+### Publish a client-side CommonJS module

-In the external library, sandbox your code and use `exports` for functions you want to make public:
+In the external library, sandbox your code and use `exports` for anything you want to make public:

     (function() {